Enjoy sex like you used to

 Published 05/10/2022

-However, some peer-reviewed studies and papers do show that there could be a potential link between watching porn — something that many people do when they masturbate — and the development of sexual dysfunction.
+Though some research suggests a potential link between watching porn — something that many people do when they masturbate — and the development of sexual dysfunction, there's not enough evidence to prove that masturbating too much can similarly affect your ability to develop or maintain an erection.

-Assuming you use the proper technique, masturbating won’t damage your penis, nor will it stop you from being able to perform sexually — it actually has some health benefits.
+Assuming you use the proper technique, masturbating won’t damage your penis, nor will it stop you from being able to perform sexually.
+In fact, masturbation may even help improve your erections and sexual performance by reducing stress and anxiety.

-A 2016 review of clinical reports published in the journal, Behavioral Sciences, noted that occurrences of ED in younger men may have been attributed to the use of porn websites and the high expectations of sexual arousal that accompany them.
+For instance, a 2016 review of clinical reports published in the journal Behavioral Sciences noted that occurrences of ED in men under the age of 40 may be attributed to the use of porn websites and the high expectations of sexual arousal that accompany them.
 (Check out our guide to the link between porn and ED here.)

 After ejaculation, every male goes through a period of recovery that’s referred to as a refractory period.
 During this period, you won’t think about sex or become aroused.